Children around the world

 Comoro Islands

-These girls in the town of Moroni, Grande Comore, assist their mother, peeling cooking bananas.
+These girls in the city of Moroni, Grande Comore, assist their mother, peeling cooking bananas.
 (Photo copyright © by Kaj Halberg)

 Costa Rica